Tsiamalao

 Tsiamalao is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Befandriana-Nord, which is a part of Sofia Region.
-The population of the commune was estimated to be approximately 21,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 21,000 in the 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 95% of the population of the commune are farmers.
 The most important crop is rice, while other important products are maize and cassava.
 Services provide employment for 5% of the population.